-The number of days on the market tends to creep up in December as home buyers take a break for the holiday.
+The number of days on the market tends to creep up during winter as home buyers and sellers pause until spring.

-Typically, Median Days On Market bottoms out in June, then rises toward winter.
+Typically, Median Days On Market bottoms out in June, then rises.
 Each year, though, homes are selling faster -- even in the cold months.

 There are nearly 1 million fewer available homes compared to 2012.